mlbkumar9/Project_19/README.md

 ## 🎯 Overview

 **Project 19** is a comprehensive deep learning solution for **automated damage detection and segmentation** in images using state-of-the-art computer vision techniques.
-The system leverages both **Keras (TensorFlow)** and **PyTorch** frameworks to provide robust, accurate pixel-level damage identification across multiple neural network architectures.
+The system leverages both **Keras (TensorFlow)** and **PyTorch** frameworks to provide robust, accurate pixel-level damage identification across multiple neural network architectures, specifically focusing on surface damage and material defects.

 ### What This Project Does: